Prices are still uncomfortably high — here’s what inflation is and what causes it

 Inflation is when the dollars in your wallet lose their purchasing power as prices surge.
 It’s an economic phenomenon that has a nasty reputation among policymakers, investors and consumers alike.
 For the first time since the 1980s, price pressures have become a real threat to both household income and the broader economy.

-Over the past year, prices have risen on everything Americans want and need, from gasoline and vehicles to furniture, food, rents and services, according to data from the Department of Labor.
-Inflation in December jumped 6.5 percent from a year ago, still at a 40-year high, but down notably from its 9.1 percent peak in June and reflecting six straight months of improvement.
-On a monthly basis, prices fell 0.1 percent.
+Prices are more expensive than before the pandemic on the items Americans want and need, from gasoline and new vehicles to furniture, food, rents and services, according to data from the Department of Labor.
+Inflation in April rose 4.9 percent from a year ago, slightly edging down from March’s 5 percent annual rate but meaningfully lower than the 9.1 percent reading in June — the point that now looks like to be the peak of price pressures.
+On a monthly basis, prices rose 0.4 percent.

-- Inflation rose 6.5 percent in December 2022, down from its 9.1 percent peak in June as measured by the CPI.
+- Inflation rose 4.9 percent in April 2023, down slightly from 5 percent in March and a 9.1 percent peak in June as measured by the CPI.
 (BLS)

-- Rent of primary residence in December 2022 is up 8.3 percent from a year ago.
+- Rent of primary residence climbed 8.8 percent in April 2023 from a year ago.
 (BLS)

 - More than 3 in 5 workers (or 61 percent) in August 2022 reported receiving a raise, a higher-paying job or both over the past 12 months.
 (Bankrate)